Dataset basics: read, access, modify, write#

 If you haven’t installed pydicom yet, follow the instructions in our installation guide.

-In the tutorial we’re going to be using one of the example DICOM datasets included with pydicom: CT_small.dcm.
-You can get the file path to the dataset by using the get_path() function to return the path as a pathlib.Path (your path may vary):
+We’re going to be using example DICOM datasets that are included with pydicom, such as CT_small.dcm.
+You can get the local file path to these datasets by using the get_path() function to return the path as a pathlib.Path (your path may vary):

 >>> from pydicom import examples